Pereslavl-Zalessky: History

 It was founded in 1152 by George I of Vladimir as a projected capital of Zalesye (lit. 'beyond the woods').
 The inhabitants of the nearby town of Kleshchin were relocated to the new town.

-Between 1175 and 1302, Pereslavl was the seat of a principality (not to be confused with the Principality of Pereyaslavl in modern-day Ukraine).
-In 1302, it became a part of the Grand Duchy of Moscow.
+Between 1175 and 1302, Pereslavl was the seat of a principality; in 1302, it was inherited by the prince of Moscow following the childless death of Dmitry of Pereslavl's son Ivan.
 Pereslavl-Zalessky was devastated numerous times by the Mongols between the mid-13th century and the early 15th century.
 In 1611–1612, it suffered from the Polish invasion.

-In 1688–1693, Peter the Great built his famous "fun flotilla" on Lake Pleshcheyevo for his own amusement, including the so-called Peter's little boat, which would be considered the forefather of the Russian fleet.
-The Botik (small boat) museum chronicles the history of the first Russian fleet and keeps one of the original model boats.
+In 1688–1693, Peter the Great built his famous "fun flotilla" on Lake Pleshcheyevo for his own amusement, including the so-called Peter's little boat (botik), which could be considered the forerunner of the Russian fleet.
+The Central Naval Museum, which chronicles the history of the Russian fleet, currently houses this scale model boat.

 In 1708, the town became a part of Moscow Governorate.

-Just before the Moscow Olympics in 1980, the city of Moscow rounded up a large number of people it considered 'undesirable', many thousands, and decreed that they must be moved at least 120 km from Moscow in order to improve the city's image.
-Pereslavl is approx 130 km from Moscow and as such the population of the town soared prior to the Olympics.